 Throughout the plan development process, communication amongst the CPTs and TPTs occurred through a combination of face-to-face meetings, virtual meetings, conference calls, phone interviews, planning workshops, and email correspondence.
 During the kickoff meeting, WSP presented information on the scope and purpose of the plan update, the participation requirements of HMPC members, and the proposed project work plan and schedule.
+Each CPT and TPT were also required to complete a Plan Update Guide and submit relevant plans and program documentation related to their current HMP, particularly for plans that integrated the previous HMP.
 A plan for public involvement (Step 2) and coordination with other agencies and departments (Step 3) were discussed.
-The HMPC reviewed the hazard identification information for each jurisdiction and the Eastern Region and refined the list of identified hazards to mirror that of the Montana Multi-Hazard Mitigation Plan.
-In follow-up to the meeting, participants were provided a

-Geographic Information Systems (GIS) needs worksheet to facilitate the collection of information needed to support the plan update, and a summary of the conference call.
+During the kickoff meeting, the HMPC reviewed the hazard identification information for each jurisdiction and the Eastern Region and refined the list of identified hazards to mirror that of the Montana Multi-Hazard Mitigation Plan.
+In follow-up to the meeting, participants were provided a Geographic Information Systems (GIS) needs worksheet to facilitate the collection of information needed to support the plan update, and a summary of the conference call.